twbs/bootstrap/site/content/docs/4.3/forms/layout.md

 ## Form row

-You may also swap `.row` for `.form-row`, a variation of our standard grid row that overrides the default column gutters for tighter and more compact layouts.
+You may also swap `.row` for `.form-row`, a variation of our standard grid row that overrides the default column gutters for tighter and more compact layouts. **Also requires the `$enable-grid-classes` Sass variable to be enabled** (on by default).

 {{< example >}}
 <form>